-- Talk to small business associations, groups, chambers of commerce, and other people who know your local area.
+- Talk to small-business associations, groups, chambers of commerce, and other people who know your local area.

-It’s important to answer the question of how much money does it take to start a business, but it’s also important to answer the question of how will the business continue to operate.
+There is no average amount to start a small business.
+That’s because each company has different needs.
+You should be able to get a rough idea of the average amount to start a small business like the one you have in mind with a bit of research, but it’s also important to answer the question of how the business will continue to operate.
 To do that, you’ll need to prepare a cash flow forecast, which plans out costs (which you should round up) and estimated income (which you should round down).
 This is often the most difficult step because profits are difficult to anticipate.
-Plan for the next 12 months using this forecast, and if your business is not profitable by then, you’re not likely to be successful.
+Plan for the next 12 months using this forecast; if your business is not profitable by then, you’re not likely to be successful.

 - Conduct marketing research and use focus groups to find out if people are interested in your product.